Philadelphia Phillies: Building a winning team (2019–2022)

 The Phillies faced the American League champion Houston Astros in a best of seven World Series that began October 28 at Minute Maid Park in Houston.
-The Astros entered the series as the top seeded team in the American League and with an undefeated record in the postseason of 7-0.
-Game 1 ended with the Phillies winning the game in extra innings by a score of 6-5, with catcher J.T.
-Realmuto hitting the game winning home run in the top of the 10th inning.
-The Astros would even the series at 1-1 in Game 2, with the series going to Philadelphia for the first time since 2009.
+The Astros entered the series as the top seeded team in the American League and with an undefeated record in the postseason of 7–0.
+Game 1 ended with the Phillies winning the game in extra innings by a score of 6–5, with catcher J.T.
+Realmuto hitting the game-winning home run in the top of the 10th inning.
+The Astros would even the series at 1–1 in Game 2, with the series going to Philadelphia for the first time since 2009.
 Game 3 at Citizens Bank Park was originally scheduled to take place on October 31, but was postponed until the following day due to rain, which also moved the rest of the series games back by a day.
-The Phillies would take Game 3 by a score of 7-0, which was a result of the team hitting five home runs in the first five innings of the game, the first time this had occurred in World Series history.
+The Phillies would take Game 3 by a score of 7–0, which was a result of the team hitting five home runs in the first five innings of the game, the first time this had occurred in World Series history.
 All five home runs were given up by Astros pitcher Lance McCullers Jr., which became a record for most home runs surrendered by a pitcher in a World Series game.
-In Game 4, the Astros answered back by winning the game 5-0 and throwing a combined no-hitter, the first combined no-hitter in postseason history, and just the second no-hitter of any type in a World Series after Don Larsen's perfect game in 1956.
+In Game 4, the Astros answered back by winning the game 5–0 and throwing a combined no-hitter, the first combined no-hitter in postseason history, and just the second no-hitter of any type in a World Series after Don Larsen's perfect game in 1956.
 The Astros won the next two games, winning the series four games to two.
 The Phillies' game six loss, coming shortly after the Philadelphia Union fell in the championship game of the MLS Cup, made Philadelphia the first American city to lose two major professional sports championship title games in the same day.
+Later, the Philadelphia Eagles would also lose Super Bowl LVII when they lost to the Kansas City Chiefs, thus making the first time three teams in the same city lost three consecutive finals in history.